-The student may obtain outside consultation on the dissertation, such as following APA guidelines and copyediting for format.
+The student may obtain outside consultation on the Dissertation, such as following APA guidelines and copyediting for format.
 Jefferson's Student Writing Center is also a helpful resource.
+Students are expected to perform statistical analyses themselves but can receive support from JCPH faculty and staff.